Connect to Services

 Other On-Campus Resources

 - Security (opens in new window) : 24-hour emergency response, including crisis intervention/emergency management and referral.
 They provide safety planning and can assist you in making a report to the police if you choose to.
-Walk Safe program and free self-defense courses available.
+Walk Safe program and free self-defence courses available.
 Dial (80) from internal phones or call 416-979-5040

 - Centre for Student Development and Counselling: Provides confidential, on-campus, individual and group counselling.
 416-979-5195